 Make a Donation

-During the seminar, young musicians prepare for concerts to be presented at Carnegie Hall, taking part in intensive orchestral rehearsals with Laredo and renowned soloists and attending chamber music workshops with some of the country's most celebrated artists.
+During the seminar, young musicians prepare for concerts to be presented at Carnegie Hall, taking part in intensive orchestral rehearsals with Laredo and two renowned soloists, pianist Leon Fleisher and violinist Jinjoo Cho (a 2008, 2009 NYSOS alumna), and attending chamber music workshops with some of the country's most celebrated artists.
 Seminar participants are introduced to a musical philosophy that emphasizes self-expression beyond technical mastery.